Programmer-Timmy/Programmer-Timmy/README.md

   <Br>
 </div>

-## A passionate backend/frontend developer from The Netherlands
+## A passionate backend developer from The Netherlands

 - 🌱 I’m currently learning **Python, C#, TypeScript**
 - 👨‍💻 All of my projects are available at [portfolio/projects](https://portfolio.timmygamer.nl/projects)